36 Altitude Definitions & Measurement

 Introduction

-As with its airspeed, measurements of the altitude of an aircraft are also critical to both its piloting and its engineering.
+As with its airspeed, an aircraft’s altitude is also critical to its piloting and engineering.
 Pilots are concerned about the altitude of an aircraft relative to sea level or above the ground, i.e., for takeoff and landing or terrain avoidance.
 Naturally, the altitude reference (datum) used is essential so that all aircraft fly at altitudes measured relative to the same standard reference, which is necessary for air traffic control and collision avoidance.
 Pilots also need to anticipate their aircraft’s performance, which primarily depends on altitude and outside air temperature.

 Engineers, however, are more interested in obtaining a measurement of air density at a given flight altitude.
 In this case, altitude measurements can be related to air density by measuring pressure and temperature and then calculating density by invoking the equation of state.
 In addition, an altimeter is a pressure-measuring instrument by design, so it is possible to determine the corresponding local air pressure by measuring altitude.
 Outside air temperature can also be measured during flight using a thermometer.
 Therefore, the proper basis of altitude measurement and how such measurements are used in engineering practice to find air density must be understood.